 An orthotist fabricates and fits orthopedic braces.
 A prosthetist creates, designs and fits artificial limbs.
 Students preparing for Prosthetics and Orthotics are completing the necessary prerequisite courses to apply to the P&O program.
 You are taking courses that prepare you for the science skills needed for this profession and gaining experience in the application of those skills in the clinical arena.

-What type of education is required?A four-year professional program.
+What type of education is required?A plan to prepare for a graduate health professional program.

 Coursework required for most programs

 - Biology 180 and 200 General Biology or General Microbiology 301 an 302 lab

 - Physics 114, 117 and 115, 118 General Physics

 - Biology 118, 119 Human Physiology and lab

 - Psychology 101 Introduction to Psychology, Psych 203, and Psych 206